 SCEE’s London Studio has released a new Singstar for us all to enjoy solo, with friends and even online (which I’ll come to later on).
 This iteration has been created with the new PlayLink integration in mind, however, it doesn’t really get as involved as you would hope.
 There are various ways you can interact and sing; A USB or wireless Microphone, the Mic on the PS4 camera or via the downloadable app for your smartphone.
 For a game with so many ways to play, it’s let down by the fact that, even with all of the devices in the world, only two people can sing at the same time.

-The way Singstar has got around this restriction, within party mode, is that up-to-eight people can start Party mode but then they are then split into two teams and the game randomly picks a person from each team to face against each other within a random gameplay style.
+The way Singstar has got around this restriction, within party mode, is that up-to-eight people can start Party mode but then they are then split into two teams and the game randomly picks a person from each team to face against each other via a random gameplay style.
 The most entertaining is ‘Pass the Mic’ and ‘Medley/Micro-Medly’ mode as these utilise all players and have you passing the mic to each player after a set amount has been sung.
 Other modes consist of singing an entire song solo against another player or singing until you hit one million points.
-The variety isn’t great, but its fun once you all get into it.
+The variety isn’t great, but it’s fun once you all get into it.

 Previous versions allowed up to four players to sing together, which in my opinion was a much better option.
 This meant I could hide my voice and terrible singing from the others by cowering behind the better singers.
 That being said, the party mode does offer a decent selection with its unusual limitation – a limitation I wouldn’t have thought would have been present with the implementation of PlayLink and support for many other devices.